Greg-Boggs/gregboggs.com/content/blog/drupal-theming-best-practices.md

 Do not write advanced business logic into your theme templates.
 If your theme is programming complex features, move that code to a module.
 Or, install modules like [Current Page Crumb](/drupal8-breadcrumbs/), or [Advanced Agg](https://www.drupal.org/project/advagg) to handle more complex functions.
 This isn't WordPress, your theme shouldn't ship with a custom version of Panels.

-## Don't hard code field names or layouts
+## Don't hard code fields or layouts

 Use {{ content }} in your templates and let the View Modes, Display Suite, or Panels handle your layouts.